browserengineering/book/book/visual-effects.md

 Shouldn't "Text" also move down the screen by `100px`, not just the div?
 If you try right now, you'll find that it won't.
 Oops.
 We've got to fix it.
-Turns out the fix won't be so hard though---we just need to pass the extra paint offsets recursively. to children.
-All `paint` methods will need two extra parameters: `parent_offset_x` and `parent_offset_y`.
+Turns out the fix won't be so hard though---we just need to pass the extra paint offsets recursively to children.

+Here's how it will work.
+First we'll rename `paint_coords` to `paint_adjustment`, since its inputs are not the x and y, but the current offsets.
+Next, change all  `paint` methods to add two extra parameters:
+`parent_offset_x` and `parent_offset_y`.
 These are the extra paint offsets inherited from parents.

-Here's how it will look for `BlockLayout`.
-First we'll rename `paint_coords` to `paint_adjustment`, since its inputs are not the x and y, but the current offsets.
-Then use it to create an "adjusted" paint offset that includes the current layout object's offsets, and  can be added to `self.x` and `self.y` for painting.
+Then call `paint_adjustment` paint offset that includes the current layout object's offsets, and can be added to `self.x` and `self.y` for painting.
 Finally, recurse with the adjusted paint offsets as parameters.

 ``` {.python}
     def paint(self, display_list, parent_offset_x, parent_offset_y):